-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 139 governing porcine skin and gradient pressure dressings, effective March 7, 2026.
-This coverage policy defines exactly when Medicare pays for pig skin dressings and Jobst elasticized pressure garments — and your billing team needs to know the specific indications before submitting claims.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 139, the National Coverage Determination governing porcine skin dressings and gradient pressure dressings, with an effective date of March 7, 2026.
+Here's what billing teams need to know.

 Field Detail